 Frequently Asked Questions

-Do solar patio lights work in the UK?
+Do solar patio lights work under a pergola?

-Can solar patio lights be left out in winter?
+Can solar patio lights be left out all year in the UK?

 Summing Up